upstash/core-analytics/README.md

 ## Development

-This monorepo is managed by turborepo and uses `pnpm` for dependency management.
+This project uses `pnpm` for dependency management.

 #### Install dependencies